-The Company and the Dutch Tax Authorities agreed by way of a ruling dated 28 August 2007 that the taxable amount is EUR 15,000.
 The applicable tax rate for the period under review is 15% (2020: 16.5%) of the taxable amount.
-The ruling with the Dutch Tax Authorities will have effect until the final maturity date of the Covered Bonds.
-The net result for the year 2021 amounted to EUR 12,750 (2020: EUR 12,525).
-Management proposed an interim dividend of EUR 12,525 and final dividend of EUR 150 which was declared as a dividend on 30 June 2020 and subsequently distributed on 30 June 2020.
-EUR 150 relates to the year 2019 whereas EUR 12,525 relates to 2020.
+The net result for the year 2021 amounted to EUR 12,750 (2020: EUR 0).
 No dividend was issued in 2021.

 Corporate income tax comprises the current and deferred corporate income tax payable and deductible for the reporting period.
 Corporate income tax is recognised in the profit and loss account except to the extent that it relates to items recognised directly to equity, in which case it is recognised in equity, or to business combinations.